nathanjh-28/tries-in-cpp/readme.md

 - Help Init Node, to save lines on initializing nodes in tests

 ## Motivation
 For this project I simply enjoyed a similar and smaller programming assignment in CSPB 3104 and wished to expand on it.
 In the process I would practice using C++ as well as writing tests.
 I figured by modeling our weekly homework assignments in a way I could be contributing to the library of homework assignments for 2270.
+I also could not decide between standard tries and compressed tries.
+I decided to do standard tries and if I had time, experiment with compressed tries.

 ## Reflection
 This has been a really challenging project mainly due to the open ended nature of the requirements.
 Transitioning from weekly homework assignments with strict rules, tests, and requirements was jarring but hammered in a great learning experience.
 I tried to mitigate this by sticking to the structure of the weekly assignments but still, planning the project, deciding how to go about writing tests, which methods to include, how a user would interact with the data structure really revealed to me how much time and effort can go in to just a basic project.